JasonBates/email_sorter/PROGRESS.md

 11. DONE: fixed email_utils.py print emails to fix multipart messages .. caused by BODY.PEEK[TEXT]

+12. DONE: Fixed problematic subject lines, crazy tuples of emoji !? 🤷

 ======

-12. TODO: rather than printing out the email messages, create a dictionary that contains the email. envelope details, message ID, message body, time / date, etc. .. and test that with messages
+12. TODO: rather than printing out the email messages, create and return a dictionary that contains the email. envelope details, message ID, message body, time / date, etc. .. and test that with messages called from main.py

 12. TODO: move the smart bit from printing the email to a separate function so that I can start on the LLM part of the codebase